RandomStateLabs/pe-eval/MCP_DOCUMENTATION.md

-# MCP Server Documentation for pe-eval Project
+# MCP Server Documentation for PE-Eval Private Equity Automation

 ## Overview
-This document tracks the MCP (Model Context Protocol) servers used in this project and their purposes.
+This document tracks the MCP (Model Context Protocol) servers used in the Private Equity AI Automation platform and their integration with n8n workflows.

 ## Configured MCP Servers